BrentLab/NetProphet_3.0/README.md

 # NetProphet 3.0
-NetProphet3.0 is a package for network inference that leverage machine learning with XGboost.
+NetProphet3.0 is for network inference, it leverages machine learning to optimize for that.
 The easiest way to run this package is with **singularity container**.
-Once singularity is installed on your computer, there is no need to install any more packages.
-If you are more adventurous, you can install all NetProphet 3.0 dependencies, and still be able to run it.
+Once singularity is installed on your computer, you can load NetProphet 3.0 container and immediately start running this package.
+If you are more adventurous, you can install all dependencies, and still be able to run NetProphet 3.0.
+All instructions are below.

 # I. Install NetProphet 3.0

 ## The easiest, with Singularity container

-Install Singularity & download s_np container developed by Brent Lab

 - Refer to Singularity [website](https://singularity.hpcng.org/user-docs/3.6/quick_start.html#quick-installation-steps) and install singularity >=3.6.4
-- load s_np container from sylab cloud with this command ``` singularity pull  ```
+- load s_np container from sylab cloud with this command ``` singularity pull library://dabid/default/s_np:sha256.2c48c295ab321b5fc6c79132934aef7f5a317beb46698ad879fd45bb2440c344 ```

 ## More advanced, install all dependencies
 Refer to wiki page to install depencies for NetProphet 3.0